Janvi043/people-ai/README.md

 Problem Statement:
 Create customizable accessibility features for video interfaces to enhance usability for users with color blindness

+Science Behind This:
+The primary visual cortex, situated in the occipital lobe, processes visual information, including color contrast, through signals from the optic nerve.
+Its neurons specialize in detecting color and contrast variations, enabling precise visual detail encoding.

 Solution

 1. Customizable Color Contrast: Improves visual clarity by allowing users to adjust video color contrast to reduce visual strain.